sutta » mn » Majjhima Nikāya 91

 Tena kho pana samayena brahmāyussa brāhmaṇassa uttaro nāma māṇavo antevāsī hoti tiṇṇaṁ vedānaṁ pāragū sanighaṇḍukeṭubhānaṁ sākkharappabhedānaṁ itihāsapañcamānaṁ, padako, veyyākaraṇo, lokāyatamahāpurisalakkhaṇesu anavayo.

-Now at that time the brahmin Brahmāyu had a student named Uttara.
+Now at that time the brahmin Brahmāyu had a pupil named Uttara.
 He too had mastered the Vedic curriculum.

 Atha kho brahmāyu brāhmaṇo uttaraṁ māṇavaṁ āmantesi: